rlydmz/RushHour/README.md

 Rush Hour - How to play ?

 The goal is to move the Piece 0 (red car) from position (0,3) to position (4,3).
 The board is 6x6.
-6 of width and 6 of height.
+6 width and 6 height.
-There are others pieces on the board that obstruct the deplacement of Piece 0.
+There are others pieces on the board that obstruct the movement of Piece 0.
 You need to move those others pieces if you want to move Piece 0 to her destination.
-Some of those pieces move only horizontaly and others only verticaly.
+Some of those pieces move only horizontally and others only vertically.
-There are large pieces : 3 width or height, and 1 height or width if they are horizontaly or verticaly.
+There are large pieces : 3 width or height, and 1 height or width depends on if they are horizontal or vertical.
-And there are small pieces : 2 width or height, and 1 height or width if they are horizontaly or verticaly.
+And there are small pieces : 2 width or height, and 1 height or width depends on if they are horizontal or vertical.
-Piece 0 only move horizontaly and is 2 width and 1 height
+Piece 0 only move horizontally and is 2 width and 1 height.

 Comment jouer à l'Ane Rouge ?